7RU7H/Archive/Brain-Hacking/Philosophy/NOPSEC-101.md

 # NOPSEC 101

+The purpose of writing and refining this page is excise of trying to write well and write short essays about complex topics.

-NOPSEC != [OopSec](https://www.youtube.com/watch?v=StSLxFbVz0M) and is the argument for inverse of [[OPSEC]] and bettering your OPSEC be being more conscious of its affect on your campaigns, life, etc.
+NOPSEC != [OopSec](https://www.youtube.com/watch?v=StSLxFbVz0M) and is the argument for inverse of [[OPSEC]] and bettering your OPSEC be being more conscious of is affect on your campaigns, life, etc. OPSEC is not secrecy.
+OPSEC is a set of ideals on top a lot tools that obfuscate whether you operational secure - just because did not say X you still tacitly said Y. Locard's Principle of exchange always exist.
+NOPSEC and OPSEC are not for everyone.
+Do you have a working Quantum Computer and the staff to analyse and store complex states that very few people can understand?
+No, even if you did, good luck.

+This page is like saying game hacking more powerful than getting someone else to play the game so you do not have culpability.
+The informational state of the game is changed, the useful idiot you got to play the game still has to play the game like everyone else - just more sneaky.

-Also with 18 years of (as of 2024) potential Intel and AMD hardcorded exploitable RCEs, firmware for Motherboards and components, backdooring in Assembly instruction sets, Software and Network protocols and porbably anywhere else.
-Where the first Quantuum computation was *confirmed* publicly in 2000 making all encryption just way of atleast making everything not absolute observable to everyone else.
+Also with 18 years of (as of 2024) potential Intel and AMD hardcorded exploitable RCEs, firmware for Motherboards and components, backdooring in Assembly instruction sets, Software and Network protocols and probably anywhere else.
+Where the first Quantum computation was *confirmed* publicly in 2000 making all encryption just way of at least making everything not absolute observable to everyone else.
 Are OPSEC proponents not accounting for the noise of the internet of the total unobservable chaos of all that information in transit and at rest.

 This is not a replacement for OPSEC or is this a avocation to just NOPSEC.
 NOPSEC is just a name to challenge OPSEC as a way of functioning.